Small. Is. Good.

-Agri-tourism is worth more than food production in the UK.
+With anything from agri-tourism is worth more than food production in the UK.
 And there’s a strong desire for crafted food products.
 So farmers can get better value from their crops, by turning them into products.
 It’s about bread, not wheat.

 Farms tend not to provide a broad range of job types for rural economy.
 We are actively supporting the diversification of rural jobs in a programme we call Project Gingham.